jfowl/server/docs/guides/migrate-etherpad.md

 ./migrate-etherpad.sh pad_names.txt
 ```

-This will download all the pads in `pad_names.txt` and put them on CodiMD.
+This will download all the pads in `pad_names.txt` and put them on HedgeDoc.
 They will get assigned
 random ids, so you won't be able to find them.
 The script will save the mappings to a file though
 (in my case `redirects.txt`).
 You can use this file to redirect your users when they visit your
 etherpad using a `301 Permanent Redirect` status code (see the next section).